dream-num/univer/CONTRIBUTING.md

 If you are going to deprecate an API, please follow the steps below:

-1. Mark the API as deprecated in the JSDoc, and use `{@link }` to refer to the new API.
+1. Mark the API as deprecated in the JSDoc, and use `{@link}` to refer to the new API.
 2. In the implementation, call `deprecate` of `ILogService` to log a deprecation message.
 3. Remove the API in the next minor version.
 If the API is considered heavily used, you can remove it in the next major version, e.g. 1.0.0.